HippoEug/HackTheBox/Machines (Easy)/Blocky.md

 -> Forbidden
 You don't have permission to access /server-status on this server.
 Apache/2.4.18 (Ubuntu) Server at 10.129.1.53 Port 80
 ```
+That is quite a lot of things to go through.